k2view-academy/K2View-Academy/articles/27_auditing/01_auditing_overview.md

 # Auditing Overview

-Fabric has a robust Auditing mechanism that logs various activities running in Fabric.
+Fabric has a robust Auditing mechanism that logs various activities running on Fabric.
 These can be logins, Web Service calls, and various Fabric commands.

-Two major Auditing functionalities can be controlled:
+Two major Auditing features can be controlled:

--  **Filtering strategies:** this strategy provides full flexibility over the type of activities that are introduced to the Auditing mechanism.
-For example, you can audit the Web Service calls only.
-This flexibility does not impact the performance of other activities, and can save a great deal of disk space.
+-  **Filtering strategies:** provides full flexibility over the type of activities that are introduced to the Auditing mechanism.
+For instance, you may audit the Web Service calls only, without impacting the performance of other activities but with saving a lot of disk space.
-- **Persistence strategies:** this strategy defines the channel for reporting the activities logged by the Auditing mechanism.
-For example, the channel can be via Cassandra (default), Kafka, files, etc.
+-  **Persistence strategies:** defines the reporting channel of the Auditing mechanism.
+Examples for such channels are Cassandra (default), Kafka, files, etc.

 The Auditing mechanism can be configured via the **[audit]** and **[audit_kafka_producer]** sections of the **config.ini**.
 By default, the persistence strategy is Cassandra, and the data is written into the **k2_auditing** table of the [k2audit](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md) keyspace.